Exchanging a foreign driver’s licence in the Netherlands

 To exchange a licence, you will need to go to the local town hall (Stadhuis) to get a proof of residency (uittreksel bevolkingsregister).
 You will need to pay for this, but it will serve as a proof of identity and address.
 You will also need your original, valid foreign driver’s licence, certificate of medical fitness and a recent passport photograph.
 The application will then be sent to the Driving Test Organisation who will process the exchange of the licence.

 One point to note is that the minimum age for driving in the Netherlands is 18, so, if you are a 17-year-old you will not be allowed to drive in the country even if you have a valid licence from your home country.
 However, 125cc motorcycles can be ridden by 16- and 17-year olds.
+There have been recent trials, however, to allow young Dutch drivers to start lessons at 16 years old and get a provisional licence by 17 that them to drive only under the provision of an adult driver or designated coach until gaining their full licence at 18.
+There are plans to implement this new driving scheme country-wide.

 If you are required to take a driving test in the Netherlands, you will have to pass both the theory and practical tests.
 Theory tests can be taken from the age of 16.
 The government recommends that drivers should take a theory test every 10 years to maintain their understanding of the roads and rules of the roads, although this is voluntary.